cbg-ethz/SGS/ReadMe.md

 -----------
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 `SubGroupSeparation` is an R package for marginalization in Bayesian networks.
-It allows for efficient exact and approximate inference that works both in low- and high-dimensional settings.Efficient marginalization is reached by splitting the calculation into sub-calculations of lower dimensionality.
+It allows for efficient exact and approximate inference that works both in low- and high-dimensional settings.
+Efficient marginalization is reached by splitting the calculation into sub-calculations of lower dimensionality.

 Installation
 -----------